HRNPH/eva-desktop/README.md

 # Eva-Desktop

-- cooking a very cute AI asstant to beat the shit out of Alexa, and your loneliness.
+cooking a very cute AI assistant to beat the shit out of Alexa, and your loneliness.

 ## Plans